dimokaramanlis/LightSuite/README.md

-LightSuite is specifically built to support three main types of data:
+LightSuite currently supports three main types of data:
-1. **Light-sheet volumes of the mouse brain**
+1. **Lightsheet volumes of the mouse brain**
-2. **Light-sheet volumes of the mouse spinal cord**
+2. **Lightsheet volumes of the mouse spinal cord**
-3. **Wide-field coronal slices across the mouse brain**
+3. **Widefield coronal slices across the mouse brain**

 ---